ChrisChauyh/Lightning.io-FileTransferApp-/README.md

 I like the way how easy Amazon can configure a new server.
 I have my own domain novaphoenix.ddns.net , so it made things more easier

+It is interesting that scam websites are dramastically decreased because of secure websites.